 Why you should listen

 Dr. Daniel Kraft is a Stanford and Harvard trained physician-scientist with more than 25 years of experience in clinical practice, biomedical research and innovation.
-He is Faculty Chair for Medicine at Singularity University and is the Founder and Chair for Exponential Medicine, a program which explores convergent, rapidly developing technologies and their potential to reshape the future of health and biomedicine.
+He is Founder and Chair for Exponential Medicine, a program which explores convergent, rapidly developing technologies and their potential to reshape the future of health and biomedicine.
+He is also faculty chair for medicine at Singularity University and chairs the XPRIZE Pandemic Alliance Task Force.

-After graduating from Brown University and medical school at Stanford, Kraft was board certified in both Internal Medicine and Pediatrics following residency at the Massachusetts General Hospital & Boston Children's Hospital, and he completed Stanford fellowships in hematology/oncology & bone marrow transplantation.
-He was selected as a fellow of the inaugural 2016 class of the Aspen Institute Health Innovators Fellowship.
+After graduating from Brown University and medical school at Stanford, Kraft was board certified in both Internal Medicine and Pediatrics following residency at the Massachusetts General Hospital & Boston Children's Hospital, and he completed Stanford fellowships in hematology/oncology and bone marrow transplantation.
+He is a fellow in the inaugural 2016 class of the Aspen Institute Health Innovators Fellowship.

 Daniel Kraft’s TED talks